 Getting from Fiumicino Airport to Rome

-For a fixed price of 48 euros each way, you can take a taxi.
+You can take a taxi for a fixed price of 48 euros each way.
 If choosing this option, be sure you use the official taxi services.

 Where to Stay in Rome

-Of course, do your research and find the area that works best for you.
+Of course, research and find the area that works best for you.
 We always love visiting Tripadvisor to read reviews and research new cities before we visit.

 Trevi Fountain, Pantheon, Spanish Steps

-Grab your first real Italian meal before heading for the sights for today.
-And by real Italian meal, I mean get off of the tourist path.
-Ask the concierge at your hotel where they would go and take their family, that’s how you know it is a real Italian meal!
+Ask the concierge at your hotel where they would go and take their family; that’s how you know it is an authentic Italian meal!

-You can easily explore the items on today’s list on your own, but if you prefer to hear the history and stories associated with these monumental landmarks, then consider taking this guided tour, the best of Rome walking tour.
+You can easily explore the items on today’s list, but if you prefer to hear the history and stories of these monumental landmarks, consider taking this guided tour, the best of Rome walking tour.

 Sure to lure you into the romance of Rome (well, after you elbow your way past all of the people), the Trevi Fountain is a must-see sight for any visitor to Rome.